hagenw/hagenw.github.io/_posts/2014-07-08-spatial-audio-rendering.md

 introduced and the herewith associated quality features.
 In particular, evaluation strategies and experimental results are presented in order to discuss spatial and timbral quality features of spatial audio rendering.

-### Errata

-If you want to use this theme as a project page blog, you don't need to rename the theme repo into `your_username.github.io`.

-All you need to do, open `_config.yml` file, change `baseurl` to your project name which contains this theme, e.g. `baseurl: "/myproject"`.

-> Any question/problem, ask me or report it [here](https://github.com/heiswayi/thinkspace/issues).